tximeta: transcript quantification import with automatic metadata

 we will point to a GTF file saved locally (in the tximportData

 package).
-We link the transcriptome of the Salmon index to its
+We link the transcriptome of the salmon index to its

 locally saved GTF.
 The standard recommended usage of

-remote GTF source, not a local one.
-This following code is
+one would normally specify a remote GTF source, not a local one.

-the vignette code.
+workflow, but is particular to the vignette code.

 indexDir <- file.path(dir, "Dm.BDGP6.22.98_salmon-0.14.1")